felix-mu/geomap-wms-panel/README.md

 ## Features
 * Integration of mutliple OGC WMS 1.3.0 from different endpoints as base map layer
 * Opacity setting for each WMS endpoint
-* Collapsable legend of used WNS layers
+* Collapsable legend of used WMS layers
 * Interactive spatial filter
 * Minimal data links implementation
+* Button to reset the map view to the data extent
+* Support for WMTS (Web Map Tile Service)

 ## Migration from Geomap WMS Panel Plugin v1.0.1
 Due to the capability of using multiple WMS endpoints as base map layer a change in the plugin configuration object was required, not being backwards compatible with the configuration object used for plugins of version 1.y.z.